 - Click the "Partition" button in the toolbar

-- When Disk Utility tries to discourage you from doing this, click the "Partition" button
+- When Disk Utility tries to discourage you from doing this, by preselecting "Add Volume" click the "Partition" button

 - Click the "+" button to add a second APFS-formatted partition on the startup disk

 The bless utility cannot bless some Firewire-attached devices

 We have received a handful of reports from macOS Mojave users that attempting to select a Firewire-attached volume as the startup disk yields this same "unable to bless" error.
 In the cases where USB was an alternative option, selecting the device as the startup disk works fine when connecting the same device to the Mac via USB.

 - USB thumb drives are inherently slow devices, we don't recommend using these for making a bootable backup.